How to administer Azure Cache for Redis

 Yes, for PowerShell instructions see To reboot an Azure Cache for Redis.

-To specify a maintenance window, check the desired days and specify the maintenance window start hour for each day, and click OK.
-Note that the maintenance window time is in UTC.
+To specify a maintenance window, check the days you want and specify the maintenance window start hour for each day.
+Then, select OK.
+The maintenance window time is in UTC and can only be configured on an hourly basis.

 The default, and minimum, maintenance window for updates is five hours.
-This value is not configurable from the Azure portal, but you can configure it in PowerShell using the
+This value isn't configurable from the Azure portal, but you can configure it in PowerShell using the

 MaintenanceWindow parameter of the New-AzRedisCacheScheduleEntry cmdlet.
 For more information, see Can I manage scheduled updates using PowerShell, CLI, or other management tools?